Python packaging, environment and dependency management

 secondary = true

-Note that this produces various errors and reported downloads gigabytes of supporting files unnecessarily, but apparently works eventually.
-It was too burdensome for my workflow so I switch back to pip.
+Note that this produces various errors and downloads gigabytes of supporting files unnecessarily, but apparently works eventually.
+It was too burdensome for my workflow so I switched back to pip.

-There is a new way I have not tried yet for torch2.0 and later
+There is a new way for torch 2.0 and later

 poetry source add --priority=supplemental torch https://download.pytorch.org/whl/cu118